roman01la/html-to-react-components/README.md

 HTML components should be annotated with `data-component` attribute.
 The value of the attribute is the name of the React component.

-See and run `test.js` file for usage example and output or watch a [video](https://www.youtube.com/watch?v=Cd8cNLfGcVo) of the process.
-There's also alternative workflow using DevTools, see quick [demo](https://gfycat.com/ShockingDefiantBobcat).
+See and run `test.js` file for usage example and output.

 ### CLI